MahmoudSrour/TestOne/src/readme.txt

-the src should be goes here.
+the src should be goes- delete -